dariosalvi78/Lobe2Microbit/README.md

 Lobe to MicroBit
 ================

-Dead simple example of integration between the image recongition sowtware [Lobe](https://www.lobe.ai/) and [Microbit](https://microbit.org/).
+Dead simple example of integration between the image recongition software [Lobe](https://www.lobe.ai/) and [Microbit](https://microbit.org/).

-It's a webpage that loads a model produced by Lobe and sends recognised labels to a serial interface, which can be plugged to a Microbit, but also any other device really.
+It's a webpage that loads a model produced by Lobe and sends recognised labels to a serial interface, which can be plugged to a Microbit or any other device (even an Arduino).

 ## Why?

 Why not?

-The idea is to test possible integrations of Machine Learning with embedded devices, such as Arduino and Microbit.
+The idea is to test possible applications of Machine Learning with embedded devices, such as Microbit and Arduino.

 ## How?